VenalityXT/Basic-Networking-Cmdlets/Networking_Cmdlets.md

 # Basic Networking Command List
 ### Cross-Platform Analysis of Windows & Ubuntu Networking Tools

 This document provides a structured walkthrough of essential networking utilities across **Windows** and **Ubuntu Linux**, blending practical command output with focused analysis of how each tool reveals the behavior of the underlying network stack.
-The goal is not just to *run* these commands, but to interpret what they show—addressing, routing, ARP resolution, DNS behavior, DHCP negotiation, and how virtualized environments impact all of it.
+The goal is not just to *run* these commands, but to interpret what they show: addressing, routing, ARP resolution, DNS behavior, DHCP negotiation, and how virtualized environments impact all of it.

 The document is organized for clarity, readability, and technical depth, using varied Markdown formatting to create a resource that is both visually engaging and practically informative.